casrinidhi/calendar/Calendar Widget/README.md

-jQuery calendar library is a simple way to create a calendar for any given month or year.
+jQuery calendar plugin is a simple way to create a calendar for any given month or year.

 Libraries and Frameworks:
 1. Bootstrap for resposive design